 A student who does not complete assigned academic work because of absence from class is responsible for making up that work in accordance with instructions provided by the faculty member teaching the course.
 Faculty may establish attendance standards and will determine whether a student will be permitted to make up work missed as a result of absence(s).

 Minot State University has a commitment to students who represent the University in official capacities.
 University-sanctioned activities include events that are required or encouraged by a class, program, club, or athletic team.
 When a student has a scheduled absence due to a university-sanctioned activity, it is the student’s responsibility to communicate with the faculty member prior to his or her absence.
 Faculty members should have a procedure for student absences in each syllabus that details the method and advance time for students to communicate their absence.
 If a student notifies the professor in accordance with the faculty member’s policy, students should be allowed to complete class work.
 If a student does not communicate with the faculty member in advance of the absence, it is up to the faculty member’s discretion whether to allow the student to complete the work.
-If disputes arise with this policy within the semester, students should contact in progressive order, the faculty member, department chair, dean, and Vice President of Academic Affairs.
+If disputes arise with this policy within the semester, students should contact in progressive order, the faculty member, department/division chair, Assistant Vice President of Academic Affairs, and Vice President of Academic Affairs.

 - Death in the Family